Valeriana edulis: Uses

 Edible valerian has long been used as food.
 One of the earliest written accounts is from the journal of explorer John Charles Frémont in the 1840s:

 I ate here, for the first time, the kooyah, or tobacco root, (Valeriana edulis) the principal edible root among the Indians who inhabit the upper waters of the streams on the western side of the mountains.
 It has a very strong and remarkably peculiar taste and odor, which I can compare to no other vegetable that I am acquainted with, and which to some persons is extremely offensive.
 It was characterized by Mr. Preuss as the most horrid food he had ever put in his mouth; and when, in the evening, one of the chiefs sent his wife to me with a portion which she had prepared as a delicacy to regale us, the odor immediately drove him out of the lodge; and frequently afterwards he used to beg that when those who liked it had taken what they desired, it might be sent away.
 To others, however, the taste is rather an agreeable one, and I was afterwards always glad when it formed an addition to our scanty meals.
-It is full of nutriment; and in its unprepared state is said by the Indians to have very strong poisonous qualities, of which it is deprived by a peculiar process, being baked in the ground for about two days.The roots are best when collected in fall or spring, when firm.
-They can be steamed for 24 hours to remove the bad odor, then either used in soup or ground into flour.
+It is full of nutriment; and in its unprepared state is said by the Indians to have very strong poisonous qualities, of which it is deprived by a peculiar process, being baked in the ground for about two days.

+The botanist Harold Harrington and fellow researchers experimented with many methods of cooking the roots, including boiling them for varying periods of time with many changes of water, baking them in aluminum foil, and soaking them with sodium bicarbonate, but came to agree with Charles Preuss on the offensive taste.
+They described the flavor to be like chewing tobacco with a smell like unwashed feet.
+However, they did observe that spring is the best time for gathering the roots as they are less fibrous than in the fall and with less insect damage.

+The botanist David Douglas observed native peoples cooking the roots on his journeys through northwestern America.
+He recorded, "The roots during the spring months, are collected by the Indians, baked on heated stones, and used as an article of winter or spring food.
+From a bitter and seemingly pernicious substance, it is thus converted into a soft and pulpy mass, which has a sweet taste, resembling that of treacle, and is apparently not unwholesome."